 Grade 1 symptoms

 A Grade 1 calf strain is a minor tear with up to 25% of the muscle fibres affected.
 The athlete may feel either a twinge of pain in the back of the lower leg or a feeling of "tightness".
 They may be able to carry on playing or competing without pain or with only mild discomfort in the calf.
-However, after exercise there is likely to be "tightness" and/or aching in the calf muscles which can take up to 24 hours to develop.
+However, after exercise, there is likely to be "tightness" and/or aching in the calf muscles which can take up to 24 hours to develop.

 Grade 2 symptoms

 Symptoms of a Grade 2 strain will be more severe than a grade one, with up to 90% of the muscle fibres torn.
-There will be a sharp pain at the back of the lower leg and usually significant pain on walking afterwards.
-There is likely to be swelling in the calf muscle with mild to moderate bruising, however this may take hours or days to be visible.
-On strength testing the muscle, pain will be felt on resisted plantar flexion (pushing the toes and foot downwards towards the floor) against resistance.
+There will be a sharp pain at the back of the lower leg and usually significant pain on walking afterward.
+There is likely to be swelling in the calf muscle with mild to moderate bruising, however, this may take hours or days to be visible.
+On strength testing the muscle, the pain will be felt on resisted plantar flexion (pushing the toes and foot downwards towards the floor) against resistance.
 Tightness and aching may be present in the calf muscle for a week or more before subsiding.

 Grade 3 symptoms

 Grade 3 injuries involve 90-100% of the muscle fibres and are often referred to as "ruptures".
 The athlete will definitely be able to recall exactly when the injury occurred and this will be associated with severe immediate pain at the back of the lower leg.
 In these situations, the athlete will be unable to continue/finish exercising and will often be unable to walk due to weakness and pain.
-This level of injury also presents with considerable bruising and swelling although this may take hours to be visible.
+This level of injury also presents considerable bruising and swelling although this may take hours to be visible.
 On strength testing, the athlete will be unable to even contract the calf muscle at all and in the case of a full rupture, a gap in the muscle can usually be felt.
 This is due to a deformity where the muscle is torn and the top part of the muscle may bunch up towards the top of the calf which is clearly visible.

-Assessment of any injury should include questions concerning the patients general health, previous injuries and current injury.
+Assessment of any injury should include questions concerning the patient's general health, previous injuries, and current injury.
 The aim of these questions is to determine which structure may be causing the pain and what treatment is appropriate.
 Following this, the therapist will perform a series of tests, often including:

 Observation is usually the first point of any injury assessment.
 The therapist usually observes the patient in both standing and laying positions, looking closely for swelling, bruising and deformity, as well as postural issues such as overpronation.